Laurence van Cott Niven was born on April 30, 1938, in Los Angeles, California, USA.

 In the following years, Larry Niven wrote a number of works within the Tales of Known Space beginning with the novel “World of Ptavvs” (1966).
 The author introduced various alien species until the beginning of the series of Ringworld, a gigantic artificial ring that revolves around its own star, with the novel “Ringworld” (1970), winner of the Hugo and Nebula awards.

 In addition to continuing that cycle, Larry Niven began various collaborations with some of his fellow writers, in some cases to write novels set in his Known Space.
 Together with David Gerrold he wrote “The Flying Sorcerers” (1971).
 A particular case is “Berserker Base: A Collaborative Novel” (1984), written by Larry Niven, Poul Anderson, Edward Bryant, Stephen Donaldson, Fred Saberhagen, Connie Willis, and Roger Zelazny.

 His most important collaboration is with Jerry Pournelle, with whom Larry Niven has written several novels including the two of the Motie mini-cycle “The Mote in God’s Eye” (1974) and “The Gripping Hand”, also known as “The Moat Around Murcheson’s Eye” (1993).

-Not all Larry Niven’s novels are part of the Tales of Known Space, for example the State trilogy is set in a different fictional universe.
-It’s composed of the novels “A World Out of Time” (1976), “The Integral Trees” (1984), winner of the Locus award, and “The Smoke Ring” (1987).
+Not all Larry Niven’s novels are part of the Tales of Known Space, for example, the State trilogy is set in a different fictional universe.
+It’s composed of the novels “A World Out of Time” (1976), “The Integral Trees” (1984), the winner of the Locus Award, and “The Smoke Ring” (1987).